Willys-Overland Jeepster: Epilogue

 A total of 19,132 Jeepsters were produced.

 Revival

-The Jeepster name was revived by Kaiser for the 1967 model year as the C-101 Jeepster Commando.
-The new version included roll-up door windows, a V6 engine, four-wheel-drive, and was available as a pickup truck, convertible, and station wagon, in addition to the roadster.
+Kaiser revived the Jeepster name for the 1967 model year as the C-101 Jeepster Commando.
+The new version included roll-up door windows, a V6 engine, and four-wheel-drive.
+It was available as a pickup truck, convertible, and station wagon, in addition to the roadster.
 American Motors Corporation (AMC) purchased Kaiser's Jeep utility-vehicle operations in 1970 to complement its existing passenger-car business.
-The Jeepster was reengineered to use AMC engines (232 cuin or 258 cuin I6, or the 304 cuin V8).
+The Jeepster was reengineered to use AMC engines (a 232 cuin or 258 cuin I6, or a 304 cuin V8).
 The Jeepster name was removed after 1971.
-For the 1972 model year, the wheelbase was extended and a facelift featured a unique full-width grille.
+For the 1972 model year, the wheelbase was extended, and a facelift featured a unique full-width grille.
 Production of the Commando ended in 1973 in favor of the full-sized SJ Cherokee that was introduced for the 1974 model year.